Prototype-Grounded Concept Models for Verifiable Concept Alignment: Experiments

 \section{Experiments}

-Our experiments aim to answer the following research questions: \begin{itemize} \item \textbf{Accuracy:} Do PGCMs achieve similar concept and task accuracy as state-of-the-art CBMs? \item \textbf{Interpretability and alignment:} Can humans verify whether learned concepts align with their intended semantics by examining the learned concept alignment tables?
-Can we intervene on this alignment? \item \textbf{Number of prototypes:} How sensitive are PGCMs to the number of prototypes used (i.e.\ their capacity)? \item \textbf{Intervenability:} How effective are concept interventions in PGCMs compared to standard CBMs? \end{itemize}
+Our experiments aim to answer the following research questions: \textbf{(Interpretability and alignment)} Can humans verify whether learned concepts align with their intended semantics by examining the learned concept alignment tables?
+Can we intervene on this alignment? \textbf{(Accuracy)} Do PGCMs achieve similar concept and task accuracy as state-of-the-art CBMs? \textbf{(Capacity)} How sensitive are PGCMs to the number of prototypes used? \textbf{(Versatility)} Can PGCMs be used in different scenarios and with different forms of data available? \textbf{(Intervenability)} How effective are concept interventions in PGCMs?